mpat8121/portfolio/content/blog/add-a-column-to-a-sql-server-table.md

 title: How to Add a Column to a SQL Server Table
 description: Modifying existing SQL tables is a common use case as the data models for your application change.
-The most basic of these modifications is to add a new column to a SQL table to capture more data.
+The most basic of these modifications is adding a new column to a SQL table to capture more data.
 image: /assets/add-sql-column-feature.jpg
 ---
 Modifying existing SQL tables is a common use case as the data models for your application change.
 The most basic of these modifications is to add a new column to a SQL table to capture more data.